Depart Melbourne early morning and travel to the southwest via Geelong, the state’s second largest city. Not long

 Mini-bus transport, two nights accommodation, meals as indicated (B-breakfast, L-lunch, D-dinner), farm visit at Crombie Homestead, visits to Melba Gully, Port Campbell National Park, Tower Hill and Grampians, entry fees to Sovereign Hill and Lamplight Tour, dinner on the final night at Sovereign Hill, guide, GST.

-Take a morning flight to Alice Springs in Central Australia and check in to The Aurora Motel.
-Depart for an afternoon tour of Alice Springs.
+Transfer from hotel to Melbourne Airport for morning flight to Alice Springs in Central Australia.
+Following check in at The Aurora Motel, depart for afternoon tour of Alice Springs.
 See the sights and learn about the history and development of this important town.

 An early rise for the transfer by road to Uluru (Ayers Rock).
 Located some 450 kilometres from Alice Springs, the world’s greatest monolith rises 348 metres above the desert floor.
 Arrive early afternoon at the permanent campsite and after lunch visit The Olgas, a cluster of massive rounded rocks.
 Take a walk through the ‘Valley of the Winds’ before the spectacular sunset viewing of Uluru.
 Dinner around the campfire and camping accommodation under the stars conclude the day’s program.
 This is ‘soft’ camping with a stretcher bed, sleeping bag & sheet provided.
 Shower facilities are also available.

 Arise early for sunrise viewing of Ayers Rock followed by tour of the base caves and visit to the Cultural Centre.
-Early afternoon transfer to airport for flight to Sydney or Melbourne.
+Early afternoon transfer to airport for flight to Cairns.
+Upon arrival, transfer to accommodation at Paradise on the Beach Resort, Palm Cove.
+This beach side resort is set idyllically with golden sand and a palm-fringed beach on the doorstep.

 $1890 pp (twin/double share).